kapil0026/Online-Store-Annual-Report-Dashboard--AdvanceExcel/README.md

 Sales Channels

-- Amazon is the dominant channel with nearly 100% market share
+- Amazon is the dominant channel with nearly 35.48% market share
-- Other channels (Flipkart, Myntra, Others) have minimal presence
+- Other channels Flipkart(21.59%), Myntra(28.15%),Ajio(6.22%),Meesho(4.50%) Others have minimal presence

 Gender Analysis